Necessarycoot72/osm-wikidata-thing/README.md

 ## Output

 *   **Console Logs:** The script prints info messages and error logs to the console during its execution.
 *   **JSON File:** The primary output is a JSON file named `osm_features_to_update.json`.
 This file contains a list of OSM features that meet all the specified criteria.
-Each item in the list is a JSON object with the following structure:
+Each item in the list is a JSON object with the following structure: NEEDS TO BE UPDATED
     ```json
     {
         "osm_id": 12345, // OSM element ID